thevasudevgupta/gsoc-wav2vec2/readme.md

 # use this `model`, just like any other TF SavedModel
 ```

-Please checkout the notebooks referred to in this repository for more information on how to use the `Wav2Vec2` model.
+Please checkout the notebooks referred to in this repository for more information on using the `Wav2Vec2` model.

 ## Reproducing this project